 Teacher candidates are required to complete activities from observation and reflective writings of regular and special education classrooms to micro-teaching activities in the classroom that are associated with the content methods classes.
 Field Experience culminates in student teaching where a candidate is placed in a cooperating P-12 school to experience, study, observe, and participate in an authentic educational environment.
-This experience is supervised jointly by master teachers from cooperating schools and the faculty of the College of Professional Studies and Education.
+This experience is supervised jointly by master teachers from cooperating schools and the faculty of the Department.